Douglas Hogg

 The Daily Telegraph in 2009 exposed Hogg for claiming upwards of £2,000 of taxpayers' money for the purposes of "cleaning the moat" of his country estate, Kettlethorpe Hall; thus he became one of the most prominent illustrations used by the media to portray the extent of the parliamentary expenses scandal, although it later emerged that Hogg had been encouraged by the House of Commons Fees Office (Independent Parliamentary Standards Authority's precursor) to submit equivalent en bloc expenses "so as to reduce admin".
 As a result of the negative publicity, Hogg did not seek re-election at the 2010 general election.

 Aside from his hereditary peerage, he was made a life peer in the 2015 Dissolution Honours allowing him a seat in the House of Lords.
 As a member of the House of Lords he is styled Viscount Hailsham by parliamentary custom, the family title to which he succeeded in 2001.

 Early life

 Douglas Hogg, elder son of Lord Hailsham of St Marylebone and former Lord Chancellor, inherited the viscountcy on 12 October 2001 upon the death of his father who had disclaimed that title for life in 1963, but who later accepted a life peerage in 1970; he is the grandson of Douglas Hogg, formerly Lord Chancellor and Lord President of the Council until 1938.

 He was educated at Sunningdale School followed by Eton College and Christ Church, Oxford.
-He served as the President of the Oxford Union in Michaelmas (autumn) Term 1965, before graduating with a degree in History in 1966.
-He was called to the Bar in 1968, after which he practised as a barrister.
-He became a Queen's Counsel in 1990, a year after his younger sister, Dame Mary Hogg, a barrister was later appointed Justice of the Family Division.
+He served as the President of the Oxford Union in Michaelmas Term 1965, graduating with a degree in History in 1966.
+He was called to the bar in 1968, after which he practised as a barrister.
+He became a Queen's Counsel in 1990.
+His younger sister, Mary Hogg, a barrister, was later appointed a High Court judge assigned to the Family Division.